chisophugis/lbd/source/genobj.rst

 In :num:`Figure #genobj-f3`, instancing MCInstrInfo object X, and initialize it by InitCpu0MCInstrInfo(X).
-Since InitCpu0MCInstrInfo(X) is defined in Cpu0GenInstrInfo.inc, it will add the information fromCpu0InstrInfo.td we specified.
+Since InitCpu0MCInstrInfo(X) is defined in Cpu0GenInstrInfo.inc, it will add the information from Cpu0InstrInfo.td we specified.
 :num:`Figure #genobj-f4` is similar to :num:`Figure #genobj-f3`, but it
 initialize the register information specified in Cpu0RegisterInfo.td.
 They share a lot of code with instruction/register td description.